ch0cl8eclair/cirrus_message_analyser/README.md

 The tool permitts output as JSON, CSV and Tabular display.

 ### Environment variables
-You can set your Cirrus credentials either in the credentials.json file or in the following environment variables: USERNAME, PASSWORD.
+You can set your Cirrus credentials either in the credentials.json file or in the following environment variables: CIRRUS_USERNAME, CIRRUS_PASSWORD.

 ## Configuration